 FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Dog training is always a good idea.
+I cannot stress enough how important it is for all dogs to be trained.
 Puppies that obey commands and are usually well-behaved can use a little extra instruction and more attention.
 Training even works well with older dogs that are on good behavior but love to learn.
 Many dogs are relinquished to shelters because the original owner didn’t take the time to train their pup.
 You can get off to a great start with your new friend by working with a trainer.
 Benefits of professional dog training include:

 - A dog that behaves well